 Every covenant should incorporate a statutory right of way in favour of the covenant holder and its employees, workers and invitees.
 Section 218 of the Land Title Act authorizes the landowner to grant the covenant holder a right of way "for any purpose necessary for the operation and maintenance of the grantee's undertaking."
-Conservation organizations must be designated by the Surveyor General to be granted a statutory right of way.115 to enter, rehabilitate and restore the land, to monitor by inspecting the land, taking samples, taking photographs, to survey the land, and so on.
+Conservation organizations must be designated by the Surveyor General to be granted a statutory right of way.115

+The statutory right of way should state to whom the right of way is being given and for what purpose.
+Typical statutory right of way provisions will allow access to enter, rehabilitate and restore the land, to monitor by inspecting the land, taking samples, taking photographs, to survey the land, and so on.
 Where a covenant charges only a portion of a parcel of land, the statutory right of way should permit access over the uncovenanted portion of the land to get to the covenant area where necessary.